 The story becomes surprisingly engaging with impressive speed, mostly thanks to the quirky storytelling and the well-performed voice-overs.
 You become absorbed in trying to unravel what is really going on in this business staffed with androids.

 The tools and menu system take some getting used to, and it is worth taking the time as Budget Cuts is unforgiving of mistakes.
 Players will need to cultivate a great deal of patience, memorise layouts and patrol routes and carefully plan a course of action, along with a Plan B and Plan C in case things go awry, which they often will.
 This is by no means a title where you can just bull rush your way through.

 Playing on the Oculus Rift, there are a few notable problems, there are some frame-rate dips that slow things to a near crawl at times, and there is some inexplicable jitter on some of the text which can make it all but unreadable, causing significant problems in some areas.
 The loading is also something of an issue, it seems to take forever to reload after you failed, which is another source of frustration.

 Though teleport movement is not popular among many VR users at the moment, Budget Cuts make excellent use of it as a core gameplay element rather than it being a simple and cheap way to avoid motion sickness.

-Budget Cuts is a great title, with substation story and meaty, challenging gameplay, and an entertaining style, but it does suffer from some significant performance problems that do detract from the experience.
+Budget Cuts is a great title, with substantial story and meaty, challenging gameplay, and an entertaining style, but it does suffer from some significant performance problems that do detract from the experience.
 Budget Cuts could be elevated from good to utterly brilliant if it is given a little more time in the oven to bake in and correct the issues.